WebOfTrustInfo/btcr-hackathon-2017/docs/state-diagrams/README.md

 ### open questions

-* There's a valid user revocation possible by spending the BTC on the current tip.
-This style of revocation does not have its own edges, yet.
-The closest things are the "BTC theft" edges.

 * Is the user's "explicit immediate revocation" a static transaction that can be outsourced to an external monitor?

-* Is it actually helpful to show the red key compromises separately from the similar blue updates?

 ### differences from UML protocol state machines